RoddyTech/ELK_Stack_Project/README.md

 - Which file do you update to make Ansible run the playbook on a specific machine?
 How do I specify which machine to install the ELK server on versus which to install Filebeat on?

   You must update the hosts file in the etc/ansible directory by adding the ip address of the specific machine or machines.
-And then modify the hosts parameter in your playbook with your host.
+And then you must modify the hosts parameter in your playbook with your host.

   Add the following to your hosts file:
   ````